Using the Default Package Management UI¶

 Creating an Environment¶

-Navigate to the Control Panel and in the Environments tab, click New to create a new environment.
-The dialog appears as shown here.
+Navigate to the Environments page in the Control Panel and choose New to create a new environment.
+The following dialog appears:

 To create an environment, perform these steps:

-A newly created environment contains Anaconda distribution of R and Python packages by default and a list of pre-installed Python and R packages.
+A newly created environment by default contains the Anaconda distribution of R and Python packages and a list of pre-installed Python and R packages.
 Click See list of pre-installed packages.
-Viewing the List of Pre-installed Python and R Packages provides the list of pre-installed Python and R packages.
+See also Viewing the List of Pre-installed Python and R Packages.

 Attaching a Cluster to an Environment¶

-Click Edit against Cluster Attached to attach this environment to a cluster.
-After you click Edit, you can see a drop-down list of available Spark clusters or Airflow clusters (if any) in the account as shown here.
+Click Edit against Cluster Attached to attach an environment to a cluster.
+After you click Edit, you can see a drop-down list of available Spark clusters or Airflow clusters, for example:

-You can only attach a cluster that is down and not active.
+You can attach an environment only to a cluster that is down.
 You can attach only one cluster to an environment.

-Select the cluster that you want to attach to that specific environment and click Attach Cluster.
+Select the cluster that you want to attach to the environment and click Attach Cluster.

-To detach a cluster from an environment, click the delete icon against the cluster.
-You can detach a cluster only when it is down and not active/running.
-In case, if you detach an environment from the Airflow 1.8.2 cluster with Python 3.5, then you must attach another Python 3.5 environment to get the Airflow cluster running.
-Otherwise, the cluster does not start.
+To detach a cluster from an environment, click the Delete icon next to the cluster ID.
+The cluster must be down.
+If you detach a Python 3.7 environment from an Airflow 1.8.2 cluster, you must attach another Python 3.7 environment or the cluster will not start.

 Adding a Python or R Package¶